Felli/humhub_windows_installation/README.md

 	             the .bat file must be at C:\interpud\mysite\

-4. To enable "pretyy URLs"
+4. To enable "pretty URLs"

      Edit
 	        common.php